+Command Description

-Command Description Command Description enable Enables notifications on a particular GigaVUE node.
+enable Enables notifications on a particular GigaVUE node.
 The default is enabled.

+For example:

-For example: (config) # notifications enable target <ip <ipv4="" address=""> port <port< td="">Configures the notification receiver target as follows:</port<></ip> Configures the notification receiver target as follows: ID> <secure non-secure="" =""> username <username> password <password>></password></username></secure> ip-Specifies the IPv4 address of the notification receiver target.
-Up to three IP addresses can be specified, but only one per CLI invocation. port-Specifies the port ID.
+(config) # notifications enable

+Command Description target host <ipv4 address="" hostname="" or=""> port <port id=""> <secure non-="" secure="" =""> username <username> password <password>></password></username></secure></port></ipv4> Configures the notification receiver target as follows: host-Specifies the IPv4 address or the hostname of the notification receiver target.
+Up to three IP addresses or hostnames, or a combination of both IP addresses and hostnames can be specified, but only one per CLI invocation. port-Specifies the port ID.
 The range is from 1 to 65535.
 The default is 5672.
-NOTE: Open port 5672 on GigaVUE-FM so it is accessible for devices to connect to. secure I non-secure-Specifies a secure (TLS-protected) or non-secured (open) connection. username-Specifies the username of the notification receiver. password-Specifies the password of the notification receiver.
+Note: Open port 5672 on GigaVUE-FM so it is accessible for devices to connect to. secure non-secure-Specifies a secure (TLS-protected) or non-secured (open) connection. username-Specifies the username of the notification receiver. • password -Specifies the password of the notification receiver.
 In the following example, the user will be prompted for the password: (config) # notifications target ip 1.1.1.1 port 222 secure username user1 In the following example, the default port 5672 will be used and the user will be prompted for the password: (config) # notifications target ip 1.1.1.1 non-secure username user1 In the following example, the user enters the password: (config) # notifications target ip 1.1.1.1 port 5672 secure username user1 password PW1 ntp